OWI vs. DUI: What Are the Similarities and Differences? 2025

 Alternatively, an officer might suspect intoxication while investigating a car accident.
 Serious injury and death are possible in an OWI crash, meaning the driver might face assault or homicide charges in addition to OWI charges.
 Fear of such intense charges is often the reason why many intoxicated drivers commit hit-and-runs.

-In either situation, the officer will likely ask the driver to take both a field sobriety and breath test.
+In either situation, under implied consent law, the officer will likely ask the driver to take both a field sobriety and a breath test.
 These requests are carefully calculated to determine which OWI violation the driver committed.
 The field sobriety test determines the level of physical and mental impairment, while the breath test determines whether the driver’s BAC exceeds the legal limit.

 If the driver fails either of these tests, the officer has probable cause to arrest them and recommend OWI charges to local prosecutors.
 Once that happens, the driver will likely need a DUI lawyer to defend them.